Branch points of split degenerate superelliptic curves I: construction of Schottky groups: Preliminaries on automorphisms of the Berkovich projective line

 \end{dfn}

 We note that since the ratio of eigenvalues of an element of $\GL_2(K)$ is preserved by multiplication by a scalar matrix, the above properties are well defined for an element of $\PGL_2(K)$.
-We may describe the action of an automorphism in $\PGL_2(K)$ of each of the above three types on $\Berk$ as follows.
+We now describe the action of an automorphism in $\PGL_2(K)$ of each of the above three types on $\Berk$.

 \begin{prop} Let $\gamma \in \PGL_2(K)$ be an automorphism.
-Given distinct points $a, b \in \proj_K^1$, we denote the axis connecting the corresponding points $\eta_a, \eta_b \in \Berk$ by $\Lambda_{a, b}$.
+Given distinct points $a, b \in \proj_{\cc_K}^1$, we denote the axis connecting the corresponding points $\eta_a, \eta_b \in \Berk$ by $\Lambda_{a, b}$.

 \begin{enumerate}[(a)]